mongodb/mongo-python-driver/doc/examples/type_hints.rst

 ----------------

 You can use :py:class:`~typing.TypedDict` (Python 3.8+) when using a well-defined schema for the data in a :class:`~pymongo.collection.Collection`.
 Note that all `schema_validation`_ for inserts and updates is done on the server.
-Do not rely on type hints for schema validation, only for providing a more ergonomic interface:
+This is due to the fact that these methods automatically add an "_id" field.
+Do not rely on TypedDicts for schema validation, only for providing a more ergonomic interface:

 .. doctest::